 - You may file a complaint with the Building Safety Division at (505) 924-3319.
 All information is confidential, just the address is required and a brief description of the work being done.

 Which codes are being used by the City of Albuquerque?

 Does the City have plans for my house on file?

 - Effective August 2012, the City began to scan residential home plans.
 If your home was built after Aug.
 1, 2012 then we will have plan on file at the Planning Department.
 If it was built prior to Aug.
 1, 2012, then we do not have copies of your home plans.

-- To schedule an inspection or ask an inspection related question, you may call the Planning Department's Inspections section at (505) 924-3320.
+- To ask an inspection related question, you may call the Planning Department's Building Safety Division at (505) 924-3320.

 How do I obtain a Contractor's License?